DrJEPickering/Control-Lab-in-a-Box/README.md

 ## Trial CLB
-If you are interested in trying out CLB, we can mail it to you.
+If you are interested in trying out CLB, we can post it to you.
 We kindly request that you return the box within a reasonable time period (e.g., 3 months) and provide user feedback.
 Please contact Dr. James E. Pickering via email at j.pickering1@aston.ac.uk.